 22667f53682a2920948d19c7133ab1c9c3f745805c14125859d20cede07f11f9

-1. Access the Superuser Admin Panel on the Project Quay UI by clicking on the current user’s name or avatar in the navigation pane of the UI.
+7. If you added a superuser to your config.yaml file, access the Superuser Admin Panel on the Project Quay UI by clicking on the current user’s name or avatar in the navigation pane of the UI.
 Then, click Superuser Admin Panel.

 Super User Admin Panel